lsst-sqre/gafaelfawr/docs/user-guide/helm.rst

 Administrators
 --------------

-Finally, you may want to define the initial set of administrators:
+You may want to define the initial set of administrators:

 .. code-block:: yaml